GerritForge/plugins_pull-replication/src/main/resources/Documentation/config.md

 	Defaults to `git-upload-pack`.

-remote.NAME.push
+remote.NAME.fetch
 :	Standard Git refspec denoting what should be replicated.
 	Setting this to `+refs/heads/*:refs/heads/*` would mirror only the active branches, but not the change refs under `refs/changes/`, or the tags under `refs/tags/`.

-	Note that prefixing a source refspec with `+` causes the replication to be done with a `git push --force` command.
-	Be aware that when you are pushing to remote repositories that may have read/write access (e.g. GitHub) you may want to omit the `+` to prevent the risk of overwriting branches that have been modified on the remote.
+	Be aware that when you are fetching to remote repositories that may have read/write access (e.g. GitHub) you may want to omit the `+` to prevent the risk of overwriting branches that have been modified on the remote.

-	Multiple push keys can be supplied, to specify multiple patterns to match against.
+	Multiple fetch keys can be supplied, to specify multiple patterns to match against.
 In the [example above][2], remote "pubmirror" uses two push keys to match both `refs/heads/*` and `refs/tags/*`, but excludes all others, including